chrisschuerz/SWATfarmR/README.md

 ## SWAT+ implementation

 ### Next actions
-- restructure mgt input tables for SWAT+
+- schedules for date range (keep in mind: check if all input variables provide this range)
-- read lookups for fert, till, plant, etc.
+- Test setups for 2012 and plus
-- adapt raw and clear text mgt schedules for SWAT+
+- adapt writing schedules for SWAT+

 ### Potential ideas for later consideration
 - function to generate csv mgt table from SWAT+ project